Causes of coughs in children and teenagers

 A barking, hoarse cough could mean that your child has croup.

-If your child starts coughing suddenly and also wheezing following a choking episode, he might have inhaled a foreign object.
+If your child starts coughing suddenly and also wheezing, they might have inhaled a foreign object.

 If your child has had a very heavy cold and then gets bouts of coughing for many weeks afterwards, it might be whooping cough.
 This kind of cough sounds like barking when your child breathes out and ‘whooping’ when they breathe in.